ReduxFlakes/portfolio/src/not_found.md

 permalink: /not_found.html
 ---

-Sorry but looks like this page was removed, never existed or the url was typed incorrectly.
+Sorry but it looks like this page was removed, never existed or the url was typed incorrectly. (or i'm probably procrastinating to create if :b)

 [< Go back home](/)